sheeraznadeem/ML-Assignment-EXPLAINABLE-AI-FOR-ROBOT-TELEMETRY-DATA-/README.md

 1. File → Open Notebook → GitHub → Paste repository link

 ### Upload Required Files
-Before running the notebook, upload the following files when prompted:
+Before running the notebook, upload the following files when prompted in Google Colab.

+#### **Option 1: Run Full Training (Recommended)**
+If you want to train the models from scratch, upload **only the dataset files** listed below when prompted:

+**Dataset files:**
+- `Dos1.csv`, `Dos2.csv`
+- `Malfunction1.csv`, `Malfunction2.csv`
+- `Normal1.csv`, `Normal2.csv`, `Normal3.csv`, `Normal4.csv`

+The notebook will handle all preprocessing, training, evaluation, and explainability steps automatically.

+#### **Option 2: Use Pre-Trained Models**
+If you prefer to skip training and directly evaluate pre-trained models, upload the following **model files** in addition to the dataset:

 **Model files:**
 - `model_cnn.h5`
 - `model_fnn.h5`
 - `model_xgboost.pkl`

-**Dataset files:**
-- `Dos1.csv`, `Dos2.csv`
-- `Malfunction1.csv`, `Malfunction2.csv`
-- `Normal1.csv`, `Normal2.csv`, `Normal3.csv`, `Normal4.csv`
+These models can be loaded directly to view performance metrics, confusion matrices, and explainability outputs without retraining.

+---

 ### Run Notebook
+1. Open the notebook in Google Colab.
+2. Upload the dataset (and model files if using pre-trained models) when prompted.
-1. Go to `Runtime` → `Run All` to execute the entire notebook.
+3. Go to `Runtime` → `Run All` to execute all cells sequentially.
-2. All preprocessing, training, model evaluation, and XAI analyses will be performed automatically.

-### View Results
-- Accuracy, precision, recall, F1-scores, confusion matrices, SHAP summaries, PDPs, and feature importance plots will display inline.
+4. The notebook will automatically display:
+   - Accuracy, Precision, Recall, F1-scores
+   - Confusion Matrices
+   - SHAP Summaries and Dependence Plots
+   - PDPs and Feature Importance Charts

-- Major results are also available in the `/results/` folder and summarized in the report.
+All major outputs will also be saved in the `/results/` folder and summarized in the report.

 ---